 Please note: Due to recent events, Pharmacy IT is assisting staff and faculty to set up remote work options in the event that they are required to work from home.
 Our new work from home site will be updated as new resources become available.
 If you have any questions, please email firstname.lastname@example.org.

-The IT department is on site at the school of Pharmacy from 8:30 to 5:00 pm, Monday to Friday allowing us to respond quickly to computer issues and requests.
+The IT department is on-site at the School of Pharmacy from 8:30 to 5:00 pm, Monday to Friday, allowing quick responses to computer issues and requests.

 - break/fix to consulting

 - website services

 - A/V services

 - operating system upgrades

 - software purchasing and installation and much more

 Still have an IT issue?
 Create a ticket!

 In order to give our users the best possible service and to be able to manage and measure the service, we ask that you create a ticket for each IT request.
 There are several ways you can create a ticket: